creamakerspace/website/content/maker-advent.md

 - Must not use the same photo or project for multiple challenges.
 - Limit: 1 raffle entry per day per person.

 The raffle will be held on December 26th.
-Winner will receive a 1 month of makerspace membership and a basket of materials to make even more amazing things.

 </div>
 <div class="column">

+Raffle winner will receive a 1 month of [makerspace membership](/join) and a basket of materials from Crea Makerspace and [Wyldwood Creative](https://www.wyldwoodcreative.com/) to make even more amazing things.

 <article class="message is-info">
   <div class="message-body">

-TODO: Add photo of gift basket
+Photo of the raffle gift basket coming soon...

   </div>
 </article>